 segments, one redo-enabled rollback segment and one non-redo

 non-redo rollback segments, as read-only transactions are only

-This leaves 96 available undo logs, each of which supports up to 1023 concurrent data-modifying transactions, for a total limit of approximately 96K concurrent data-modifying transactions.
+This leaves 96 available rollback segments, each of which supports up to 1023 concurrent data-modifying transactions, for a total limit of approximately 96K concurrent data-modifying transactions.
 The 96K limit assumes that transactions do not modify temporary tables.
-If all data-modifying transactions also modify temporary tables, the total limit would be approximately 32K concurrent data modifying transactions.
-For more information about undo logs that are reserved for temporary table transactions, see Section 14.2.16, “InnoDB Temporary Table Undo Logs”.
+If all data-modifying transactions also modify temporary tables, the total limit is approximately 32K concurrent data modifying transactions.
+For more information about rollback segments that are reserved for temporary table transactions, see Temporary Table Undo Logs.

-defines the number of undo logs used by
+option defines the number of rollback segments used by